MrPicklePinosaur/matsuba/README.md

 - [ ] refactor to daemon + cli to manage (rpc calls)
 - [ ] utility cli to do kana conversions + kanji conversions
 - [ ] rewrite matsuba-fetch script as a series of command calls in matsucli

-## RESOURCES

-couple resources that were used when writing this project